-- Y (Yes) Beta-blocker prescribed at discharge. - N (No) Beta-blocker not prescribed at discharge or unable to determine from medical record documentation.
+Y (Yes) Beta-blocker prescribed at discharge.

+N (No) Beta-blocker not prescribed at discharge or unable to determine

 - In determining whether a beta-blocker was prescribed at discharge, it is not uncommon to see conflicting documentation amongst different medical record sources.
 For example, the discharge summary may list a beta-blocker that is not included in any of the other discharge medication sources (e.g., discharge orders).
-All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is a beta-blocker in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge - Consider it a discharge medication in the absence of contradictory documentation. - If documentation is contradictory (e.g., physician noted "d/c Coreg" in the discharge orders, but Coreg is listed in the discharge summary's discharge medication list), or after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on a beta-blocker after discharge in one location and a listing of that beta-blocker as a discharge medication in another location as contradictory ONLY if the timeframe on the hold is not defined (e.g., "Hold Coreg").
-Examples of a hold with a defined timeframe include "Hold Lopressor x 2 days" and "Hold Propranolol until after stress test."
+All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is a beta-blocker in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge Consider it a discharge medication in the absence of contradictory documentation. - o If documentation is contradictory (e.g., physician noted "d/c Coreg" in the discharge orders, but Coreg is listed in the discharge summary's discharge medication list), or after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on a beta-blocker after discharge in one location and a listing of that beta-blocker as a discharge medication in another location as contradictory ONLY if the timeframe on the hold is not defined (e.g., "Hold Coreg").
+Examples of a hold with a defined timeframe include "Hold Lopressor x2 days" and "Hold Propranolol until after stress test."

-- If a beta-blocker is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of a beta-blocker after discharge (e.g., "Hold Lopressor x 2 days," "Start beta-blocker as outpatient," "Hold Coreg"), select "No." - If two discharge summaries are included in the medical record, use the one with the latest date.
-If one or both are not dated, and you cannot determine which was done last, use both.
+- o If a beta-blocker is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of a beta-blocker after discharge (e.g., "Hold Lopressor x2 days," "Start beta-blocker as outpatient," "Hold Coreg"), select "No". - If two discharge summaries are included in the medical record, use the one with the latest date/time.
+If one or both are not dated or timed, and you cannot determine which was done last, use both.
 This also applies to discharge medication reconciliation forms.
+Use the dictated date/time over transcribed date/time, file date/time, etc.

-Examples: - Two discharge summaries, one dated 5/22 (day of discharge) and one dated 5/27 - Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.
+Examples: - Two discharge summaries, one dictated 5/22 (day of discharge) and one dictated 5/27 Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.